ty10ng/pihole-unbound/README.md

 ## Gotchas and Other Considerations
 ### Network Mode: Host

 > **Note**: The `network_mode: host` setting for the PiHole docker container is needed for PiHole to associate FQDNs to each request.
+This is important if you want metrics from PiHole.
+Otherwise, you'll only see 1 private docker address for all DNS queries.
 If you have an alternative way to do this, please let me know.

 In a standard Docker setup, services communicate through an internal Docker network.
 If Pi-hole were to use this internal network, all DNS requests would appear to come from a single internal Docker IP address.
 This would prevent Pi-hole from providing meaningful client-based metrics and would make it hard to discern which device on your network made which request.